dominicm00/website/posts/going-beyond-the-repl.md

 By giving the developer powerful introspection abilities but not the reader, REPLs create a rift in understanding.
 Questions that are trivially answered in the developer's state of mind are lost to the reader because they don't have the same context.

-Code written without a REPL is clearer to the reader by necessity, because the information the developer and reader are working are more similar.
+Code written without a REPL is clearer to the reader by necessity, because the information the developer and reader are working with is more similar.

 ## What about debuggers?

 Debuggers are great, but they don't replace REPLs.
-Testing an arbitrary expression requires writing it, re-running the entire program to a breakpoint, and then inspecting the value.
+Testing an arbitrary expression requires writing it and re-running the entire program to a breakpoint.
+You then inspect the value.
 This is too slow for REPL-driven development; we need to incrementally update the program state.

 ## What about computational notebooks?